2016 national winner, Luke Macaronas, St Kevin’s College, and 2017 Winner ESU International Public Speaking Competition.

 Members of The Australia-Britain Society with 2016 award winner Luke Macaronas

 The state and territory finalists and coordinators stay in hotels courtesy of The Australia-Britain Society Foundation.
-The winning student receives $5,000 from BBM Youth Support to enable them to compete at the International Final in May, 2017.
+The winning student receives $5,000 from BBM Youth Support to enable them to compete at the International Final.

 Australia-Britain Society Foundation, English Speaking Union, BBM Youth Support, New South Wales Department of Education and Principals and teachers of participating schools.
 In Victoria, PESA is organised and conducted by the Victorian Curriculum and Assessment Authority.
 The Australia-Britain Society Branches also generously sponsor the Award.